 Working with a law firm can be helpful when navigating the allegation filing process through the NRC.
 In order to amass the necessary evidence and support for the NRC to conduct its full-fledged investigation, companies can employ attorneys to gather as much information as possible to prepare preliminary memorandums of law.
 By outlining the company’s grievances and reasons for believing their validity, a company is effectively beginning and supporting a successful investigation by the government agency.

 See In the Matter of the Shaw Grp.
 Inc., Nuclear Reg.
 Rep. (CCH) ¶ 31672 (N.R.C.
 Apr.
 2, 2013).

-Zachary Feldman is a summer associate in the firm’s New York office.
+Zachary Feldman is an associate in the firm’s New York office.